-In connection with the offering, our board of directors has approved additional equity grants to key executive officers, including two of our named executive officers, Sharda Caro del Castillo and Libor Michalek, as well as other non-NEOs, including Michael Linford, our Chief Financial Officer, to ensure the executive team has aligned long-term incentives and to retain our executive team during and through our IPO.
-These equity grants are described in the table below.
+In connection with the offering, we are making additional equity grants to key executive officers, including two of our named executive officers, Sharda Caro del Castillo and Libor Michalek, as well as other non-NEOs, including Michael Linford, our Chief Financial Officer, to ensure the executive team has aligned long-term incentives and to retain our executive team during and through our IPO.
+Ms. Caro del Castillo, Mr. Michalek and Mr. Linford will receive these equity grants in December 2020, as provided in the table below.

 Executive Officer Option Shares (#) Restricted Stock Units (#)

-Sharda Caro del Castillo 289,286 153,470
+Sharda Caro del Castillo 289,286 73,470

 Libor Michalek 443,571 112,653

-Michael Linford 347,143 168,163
+Michael Linford 347,143 88,163

-These equity grants started vesting on January 1, 2021, with 80,000 restricted stock units from each of Ms. Caro del Castillo and Mr. Linford's grants to vest in equal monthly installments for a period of twenty-four months ending January 1, 2023.
-For the balance of the grants, including the full amount of Mr. Michalek's grant, the first 5% of each grant will vest after six months, and the remainder of each grant will vest in quarterly installments over a period of four years, in annual aggregate amounts equal to 15%, 20%,

-30% and 30%, respectively.
-Continued vesting of all these equity grants is subject to the executive officer's continued employment with our company as of each vesting date.
+These equity grants will vest over four and one-half years, commencing as of January 1, 2021.
+The first 5% of each grant will vest after six months, and the remainder of each grant will vest in quarterly installments over the remaining four years, in annual aggregate amounts equal to 15%, 20%, 30% and 30%, respectively, subject to the executive officer's continued employment with our company as of each vesting date.